thomasthechen/thomasthechen.github.io/_posts/2022-05-16-Godel-and-epistemology.markdown

 > The skeptic replies: "Really? how can you know you're not just, say, assuming its consistency?"

-> The anti-mechanist, indignant, exclaims: "The machine is just shuffling symbols around--I, on the other hand, actually felt that PA is consistent".
+> The anti-mechanist, indignant, exclaims: "I can feel its consistency.
+The machine, on the other hand, is just shuffling symbols around".

 > To which the age-old rebuttal applies: "How do you know the machine didn't feel that PA is consistent, too?"